neelsmith/greeklang/attic/specs/md/attic/orthography/AtticCharacters.md

-## Encoding the Attic alphabet in the Greek range of Unicode
+## Encoding Attic characters in the Greek range of Unicode

 The same twenty characters listed above are mapped to lower-case characters in the Greek range of Unicode as specified in the following table.
 All values are in Unicode NFKC form.